hwstar/BOMtools/README.md

 on the part number.
 It then generates a .csv file with all of the relevant fields included.

+This set of python scripts allows you to define your own part numbers which can then reference a title/description and optionally single or multiple manufacturers and manufacturer's part numbers.

 Part numbers are expected to be in 6-3 format (e.g. 800000-101).
 You use the manager script to add new part numbers like this:

-bommgr.py add "XSTR,NPN,GP,50V"
+bommgr.py add part "XSTR,NPN,GP,50V"

 This will automatically assign a new part number and spit it out when it has been added to the database.

-The only requirement is the title/description, but there are other options available to customize the new part number in the database.
+The only requirement for part number assignment is the title/description, but there are other options available to customize the new part number in the database.

 You can override the part number and assign a custom part number with the --specpn option.
 This is good for inputting tabulated part numbers